radhanama/Pas2Cs/Readme.md

 The tool rewrites the files in place (optionally keeping `.bak` backups) so your C# code matches the canonical casing known to Roslyn.

+### Handling syntax errors

+In some cases the transpiler may leave stray characters when it encounters unsupported Pascal constructs.
+If the C# compiler reports simple errors like `CS1002` (`;` expected), inspect the generated file at the reported line and remove the offending token or add the missing semicolon.
+These issues are rare and usually stem from unusual Pascal syntax.

 ### Installing OmniSharp

 `CaseFixer` expects an OmniSharp HTTP server listening on port `2000` unless `--roslyn` is used.